JoeLumbley/Time-with-Complications/README.md

 # Time🕒 with Complications

+**Make Your Screen a Clock/Calendar**
+Transform your desktop into a dynamic clock and calendar with this user-friendly application!

-This application is designed to display the current time, date, and time zone information in a user-friendly format.
+Display the current time, date, and time zone information in both 12-hour and 24-hour formats.

-This app allows users to switch between 12-hour and 24-hour time formats and customize the information displayed in the window.
+Customize what you see, from the day of the week to military date formats, all while enjoying a responsive design that adapts to your window size.

+Built with smooth graphics and real-time updates, this app ensures you stay informed and stylishly organized.
+Perfect for anyone looking to enhance their workspace with functional aesthetics!